Olympic National Park Day Trip (Best 1-Day Itineraries!)

 Kayaking

-You can rent kayaks at the lodge during the summer months.
-They weren’t available when we stayed at the end of March.
+You can rent kayaks at the lodge during the summer months and adventure by water to the mouth of the Upper Quinault River.

 SUNSET ON THE LAKE: Lake Quinault Lodge is our favorite place to stay on the peninsula!
 Make reservations at the lodge’s Roosevelt Dining Room to end your day eating a delicious meal while watching the sunset.